aosingh/lexpy/README.md

 ### Alphabetical order insertion

-If you insert a word which is out-of-order, ``ValueError`` will be raised.
+If you insert a word which is lexicographically out-of-order, ``ValueError`` will be raised.
 ```python
 dawg.add('athie', count=1000)
 ```